 There are reasons why researchers claim we shouldn’t have an overly active immune system.
-While inflammation is normally healthy response to injury or invasion of a pathogen, if on overdrive an overactive immune system can start attacking host cells and become misdirected.
+While inflammation is normally a healthy response to injury or invasion of a pathogen if on overdrive an overactive immune system can start attacking host cells and become misdirected.

 There is a type of escape immune response known as a “cytokine storm” that may be responsible for high mortality in severe influenza pandemics.

 Cytokines are compounds produced by the body’s immune system that attack and remove foreign bodies.
 But, they are also high in chronic inflammation.
-Cytokine storm might occur when this regulation of inflammation goes on overdrive.
-Molecules which are supposed to be protecting the body end up causing it harm by responding too strongly to the infection.
+Cytokine storms might occur when this regulation of inflammation goes on overdrive.
+Molecules that are supposed to be protecting the body end up causing it to harm by responding too strongly to the infection.

 This pathway can already be over-activated in your body if you suffer from chronic inflammation or some other low immune system issues.